Warzone2100/warzone2100/tools/blender/2.9x/docs/Animation_Guide.md

 ![](./025.png)

 Now go to frame 59, rotate the hammer back and move the piston back into the same position as on frame -1.
-If you want to be sure to have he exact starting position, you can copy the the key frame -1 by selecting and right-clicking the points on frame -1.
+If you want to be sure to have the exact starting position, you can copy the key frame -1 by selecting and right-clicking the points on frame -1.
 Then select frame 59, right-click and paste.

 ![](./026.png)
 ![](./027.png)